George S. Smith: Easton City Council

 Following his departure from the office of mayor, Smith served as director of the Bi-City Health Board for Allentown and Bethlehem from 1968 to 1974.
 He was elected as a city councilman in 1975.
 He would be re-elected in 1979 and 1983 and had plans to stand for election again in 1987.
 Described as "astute" and "honest", he headed the council's public works committee, was vice-chairman of the planning and development committee, and served as council president in 1978 and 1979.
 After a year in and out of hospital, Smith died in office in 1986 at the age of 79.

 Legacy

 Smith was well-liked by the other city councilors.
 Then-mayor Salvatore J. Panto, Jr. ordered city hall to fly its flag at half mast and have black bunting draped the front door of City Hall in mourning.
 Panto also described Smith as a role model of his, and someone whose experience "behind the desk" was invaluable during his early tenure as mayor.
 The Pennsylvania General Assembly passed an act to rename the Third Street Bridge to the Dr. George S. Smith Memorial Bridge on December 5, 1988.

 Personal life

-A Roman Catholic, Smith married Theresa Frace, who pre-deceased him in 1980.
-He had three sons, George S. Smith Jr., Paul H. Smith, and Stanley B. Smith, all of whom followed in his footsteps to become doctors, as well as a daughter, Mrs. Marie Williams.
-He had two brothers, Arthur and James Smith, fourteen grandchildren, and one great-grandson.
+A Roman Catholic, Smith married Theresa Frace, who died in 1980.
+He had three sons and a daughter.